stephanniechiang/WeatherCrawler/README.md

 ## Source Analysis

-This bot scrapes weather data using from the Climatempo website.
+This bot scrapes weather data from the Climatempo website using Scrapy.
 For more information about the Climatempo website, visit [this website](https://www.climatempo.com.br/).
 The bot scrapes data from every capital of the country Brazil, from the current day and the following day.

 ### Outputs